 Bearded Dragon Losing Weight?

-Beardies shouldn’t drastically lose weight when brumating.
-They may lose a little since they eat a lot less than normal, but since they are fairly inactive too this tends to balance out so that weight isn’t lost.
+When brumating bearded dragon shouldn’t drastically lose weight. your beardie may lose a little since they do not eat like normal, however, since they are in dormant states this tends to balance out so that weight isn’t lost.
 The common statics among keeper states that losing three or four grams is the average.

 If your dragon is in great health, then they won’t get any significant weight loss.
 Weigh them once or twice a week in a swift and efficient moves.